 Please use the links below to guide you in asking a variety of questions that will challenge your child and help them in answering questions about other texts in school.

-Every Wednesday reading diaries will be collected in and checked.
-If the reading diary does not show 3 records of reading for that week then we will expect the children to make up this time during Games Time.
+Every week reading diaries will be collected in and checked.
 If you have been unable to read / record in the diary during a particular week then please let us know.

-We have a wonderful library at school so please come and choose some books to read at home with your children.
+We have a wonderful library at school so please encourage your child to choose some books to read at home.